+You actually joined this process about two-thirds of the way through when you got invited in for an interview.
+This is why your point of greatest leverage in salary negotiations is this moment, immediately after they offer you the job.
+They’re exhausted and anxious to set a start date.
+But you’re only getting started.
 Make no mistake: By this point, you should be ready to negotiate.
 Most job seekers know never to take the offer at face value and accept on the spot, even if everything sounds great at first.
 (And on some level, it’s even a little insulting to the person making the offer; they’re expecting you to ask questions and push back a little.)
 That doesn’t mean you should haggle endlessly, though.
 Your prospective employer knows what they think constitutes a fair offer.
 But before getting an offer, you need to have given some thought to what’s important to you.

 And not just privately.
 Ideally, you shouldn’t get to the offer stage without having discussed salary expectations to determine whether they’re potentially willing to offer something in the ballpark of what you’re looking for.
 That’s usually done with the recruiter or someone from human resources in the first few rounds of discussions.